Nabati Foods to Commence Trading on Canadian Securities Exchange

 VANCOUVER, British Columbia, Oct.
-01, 2021 (GLOBE NEWSWIRE) -- Nabati Food Global Inc. (“Nabati Foods” or the “Company”), a food technology company that offers healthy, plant-based food products, is pleased to announce that it has now received approval to list its common shares (the “Common Shares”) on the Canadian Securities Exchange (“CSE”).
-The Common Shares will commence trading on the CSE on October 4, 2021 under the symbol “MEAL”.
+04, 2021 (GLOBE NEWSWIRE) -- Nabati Food Global Inc. (“Nabati Foods” or the “Company”), a food technology company that offers healthy, plant-based food products, is pleased to announce that it has now received approval to list its common shares (the “Common Shares”) on the Canadian Securities Exchange (“CSE”).
+The Common Shares has commenced trading on the CSE on October 4, 2021 under the symbol “MEAL”.

 For further information concerning the Company and its business, please see the Company’s non-offering long form prospectus dated September 20, 2021 (the “Prospectus”) supporting its application for listing on the CSE.
 A copy of the Prospectus was filed under the Company’s SEDAR profile at www.sedar.com.